nataliabernardo/Tensorflow_ObjDetection/README.md

 #### Transfer Learning Architecture

 With neural networks, it is possible to use a process called [transfer learning](https://www.tensorflow.org/tutorials/image_retraining) to shorten the amount of time needed to train the entire model.
-This means we can take an existing model and retrain its final layer(s) to detect hands for us.
+This means we can take an existing model and retrain its final layer(s) to detect curb ramps for us.
 Tensorflow does offer a few models (in the tensorflow [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models-coco-models)).

 There's a speed/accuracy trade-off when choosing the object detection model, as despicted in the image below: